top of page

 Anna Khachian

-Head of MA program in Teacher-Leadership at Teach For Armenia and Yerevan State University
+Lead of MA program in Teacher-Leadership at Teach For Armenia and Yerevan State University

 Panelist 1